wickedjargon/chess/README.md

 # Chess game

-A Chess game written in V. Please feel free to contribute.
-All chess moves
+A Chess game written in V. Currently in development.
+Feel free to contribute.

 ## Screenshot
 ![screenshot](./screenshot.png)